ladrians/mlND-Capstone/project/project.md

 Augument data to get more information for the training process to avoiding overfitting.
 Some ideas to explore are:

- * grayscale
+ * grayscale: convert the image to grayscale.
+ * Augmentation: Generate random changes on images, such as modification of contranst and coloring to have an effect in the lighting conditions.
    * Horizontal flip of the image
- * Augmentation: Generate random changes on images, such as modification of contranst and coloring to have an effect in the lighting conditions.
- * Cropping
- * Normalization
+ * Cropping: remove not useful parts of the image to concentrate on an specific region of interest (ROI).
+ * Normalization: rescale the image data from values between 0 and 255 to values between 0 and 1, as neural networks prefer to deal with small input values.

 Detail on this exploration can be chacked on the [DataManagement](./DataManagement.ipynb) jupyter notebook.